Sokal affair: Follow-up between Sokal and the editors

 Sokal said the editors' response demonstrated the problem that he sought to identify.
 Social Text, as an academic journal, published the article not because it was faithful, true, and accurate to its subject, but because an "academic authority" had written it and because of the appearance of the obscure writing.
 The editors said they considered it poorly written but published it because they felt Sokal was an academic seeking their intellectual affirmation.
 Sokal remarked:

-Social Texts response revealed that none of the editors had suspected Sokal's piece was a parody.
-Instead, they speculated Sokal's admission "represented a change of heart, or a folding of his intellectual resolve."
+He claimed that Social Text's response revealed that none of the editors had suspected his piece was a parody.
+Instead, they speculated his admission "represented a change of heart, or a folding of his intellectual resolve".
 Sokal found further humor in the idea that the article's absurdity was hard to spot:

 Book by Sokal and Bricmont

-In 1997, Sokal and Jean Bricmont co-wrote Impostures intellectuelles (US: Fashionable Nonsense: Postmodern Intellectuals' Abuse of Science; UK: Intellectual Impostures, 1998).
+In 1997, Sokal and Jean Bricmont co-wrote Impostures intellectuelles (published in the US as Fashionable Nonsense: Postmodern Intellectuals' Abuse of Science and in the UK as Intellectual Impostures, 1998).
 The book featured analysis of extracts from established intellectuals' writings that Sokal and Bricmont claimed misused scientific terminology.
 It closed with a critical summary of postmodernism and criticism of the strong programme of social constructionism in the sociology of scientific knowledge.

 In 2008, Sokal published a followup book, Beyond the Hoax, which revisited the history of the hoax and discussed its lasting implications.